pygame/pygame/docs/reST/ref/camera.rst

 | :sl:`pygame module for camera use`

-Pygame currently supports Linux (v4l2) and Windows (MSMF) cameras natively, with integration with libraries like OpenCV to expand coverage.
+Pygame currently supports Linux (V4L2) and Windows (MSMF) cameras natively, with wider platform support available via an integrated OpenCV backend.

-.. versionadded:: 2.0.2 Windows camera support
+.. versionadded:: 2.0.2 Windows native camera support
+.. versionadded:: 2.0.3 New OpenCV backends

 EXPERIMENTAL!: This API may change or disappear in later pygame releases.
 If you use this, your code will very likely break with the next pygame release.